The public has raised concerns over potential lead contamination at a controversial windfarm site in Powys.

 A member of the public has contacted Planning and Environment Decision Wales (PEDW) about concerns that work at the proposed Esgair Galed site could potentially lead to Lead and Cadmium leaching into tributaries in the River Dyfi and the River Severn.

-The site being proposed by Bute Energy, would see turbines twice the size of Big Ben at 220 metres high and would incorporate the nature reserve at Glaslyn – which has led to concerns from environmental organisations such as the Montgomeryshire Wildlife trust.
+The site being proposed by Bute Energy, would see turbines twice the size of Big Ben at 220 metres high and would border parts of the nature reserve at Glaslyn – which has led to concerns from environmental organisations such as the Montgomeryshire Wildlife trust.

 READ MORE: Wind farm near nationally important site 'hugely worrying' - wildlife trust